CVS Health Corporation research snapshot

 CVS AI Stock Analysis

 CVS AI stock analysis currently reads CVS Health as a recovering integrated health care platform with pharmacy retail, Caremark PBM, Aetna insurance, and care delivery assets.
-At the July 8, 2026 data cutoff, CVS traded near $104.33 after a large 52-week recovery, while Q1 2026 revenue grew 6.2% to $100.4 billion and management raised full-year adjusted EPS guidance to $7.30 to $7.50.
-The CVS AI stock forecast is scenario-based, not a precise prediction, because the investment case depends on Aetna medical cost execution, PBM regulation, pharmacy reimbursement pressure, Oak Street and care delivery discipline, debt reduction, and whether the market values CVS on recovered adjusted earnings or still-disrupted GAAP earnings.
+At the August 2, 2026 data cutoff, CVS traded near $104.43, down from its July 2026 high near $110.68 but still up about 68% over the trailing 52 weeks, while Q1 2026 revenue grew 6.2% to $100.4 billion and management raised full-year 2026 adjusted EPS guidance to $7.30 to $7.50.
+On July 14, 2026, CVS Caremark reached a global settlement with the FTC that resolved its rebate, pharmacy network, and vertical integration litigation while adding operating commitments such as moving away from rebate guarantees and spread pricing.
+The CVS AI stock forecast is scenario-based, not a precise prediction, because the investment case depends on Aetna medical cost execution, how the FTC agreement changes PBM economics, pharmacy reimbursement pressure, care delivery discipline, debt reduction, and whether the market values CVS on recovered adjusted earnings or still-disrupted GAAP earnings.

 Current price